cdapio/coopr/docs/docs/source/rest/rpc.rst

 The body is a JSON Object containing one optional key ``overwrite`` which indicates whether or not data from the superadmin should overwrite existing data.
-By default it is false, meaning an entity from the superadmin will not skipped if it already exists in the tenant account, even if the entities themselves have different values.
+By default it is false, meaning an entity from the superadmin will be skipped if it already exists in the tenant account, even if the entities themselves have different values.

 POST Parameters